All patients requiring urgent care are now required to telephone their local public dental clinic and make an

 Adult Dental Service

 Weekdays (Monday to Friday, working hours) telephone your closest Public Dental Clinic.

 People living in country locations can also get emergency dental care from private dentists participating in the Country Patients' Dental Subsidy Scheme.
 Further information is available by telephoning (08) 9313 0555.

-The Oral Health Centre of Western Australia offers an emergency service between 2 and 5pm on weekends and public holidays at their clinic in E Block at Sir Charles Gairdner Hospital, phone (08) 6457 7626.
+The Oral Health Centre of Western Australia offers an emergency clinic between 2 and 5pm on weekends and public holidays at their clinic in E Block (map) at Sir Charles Gairdner Hospital.